UCSD-E4E/radio-telemetry-tracker-drone-gcs/README.md

    - If using `rtt-drone-gcs`, ensure you've:
      1. Built the frontend (`npm run build` in frontend directory)
      2. Copied the build to `radio_telemetry_tracker_drone_gcs/frontend_dist`
-   - Alternatively, use `rtt-drone-gcs-dev` which handles this automatically
+   - Alternatively, use `uv run python -m scripts.dev` which handles this automatically
    - Try reinstalling the package

 2. **Connection Issues**